plindborg/owc/support_jmod.md

-AI Runstreak Companion – Support
+Just One More Day – Support

-AI Runstreak Companion helps you keep your running streak alive with one simple daily rule: complete at least 1 mile (1609 meters) in a single run.
+Just One More Day helps you keep your running streak alive with one simple daily rule: complete at least 1 mile (1609 meters) in a single run.

 The app gives you: